 - High Returns: Although fixed annuities usually provide low returns, they can also generate high returns when the bond-yield curve is steep.
 This happens when short-term bonds (e.g. three-month Treasury bills) pay lower rates of interest than long-term bonds (e.g. ten-year Treasury bonds).

 The greatest aspect of investing in an annuity is that you don’t have to pay an annual tax on your earnings.
 Obviously, the ability of making every dollar invested work for you delivers a huge advantage over taxable investment alternatives.
-Although annuities are some very potent financial instruments, professionals advise people to use them in combination with other retirement income sources (e.g. pension and Social Security plans) to make the most out of them.
+Although annuities are some very potent financial instruments, Career professionals advise people to use them in combination with other retirement income sources (e.g. pension and Social Security plans) to make the most out of them.